 Your spoilage-reducing box isn’t the only box you need.
 Keeping like things in storage boxes really cuts down on the time you spend looking for items in your fridge and makes it easier to keep up with what you have.
 You won’t spend nearly as much time trying to rearrange, and everything stays neatly wrangled.

 Greens are notoriously gross in the fridge.
-Divide up your salad into mason jars to help keep the lettuce fresh.
+Divide up your salad into mason jars to help keep the lettuce fresh, says The Kitchn.
 Just separate the lettuce from your dressing or leave it out altogether.
 You can also store herbs cut end down in a bit of water in your mason jar to keep them fresh longer — no need to buy fancy equipment or deal with slime at the bottom of your fridge drawer.

 Fridge shelves and boxes can come completely out, giving you the chance to clean and sanitize them in the dishwasher.
 It can be an excellent way to clean shelves that get sticky, hard-to-clean spills, or just refresh your whole fridge once a quarter or so while you’re cleaning it out.